How to Become a Chemical Dependency Counselor

 Opportunities for Advancement

-Chemical dependency counselors often further their careers through higher education.
+Chemical dependency counselors often further their careers through higher education and extensive work experience.
 An experienced professional who holds a master's degree can supervise the work of junior counselors or hold an administrative position within treatment centers and social service agencies.
 Those who hold a doctorate are able to work as professors or conduct research in the field.
 An advanced degree, national certification and a strong track record of professional development generally increase the potential for advancement.
+However, the vast majority of chemical dependency counselors work primarily with clients throughout the entirety of their careers.

-The median annual salary for chemical dependency counselors is $38,000 per year and the range starts at $24,690 and moves up to $60,400.
-Counselors who work for hospitals and local government agencies earn the highest salaries.
+According to the Bureau of Labor Statistics, the median annual salary for chemical dependency counselors is $38,620 per year, with a range of $25,200 to $60,160.
+Counselors who work for hospitals and local government agencies earn the highest salaries, particularly those with advanced degrees who work in managerial positions.
 Those who work for social services generally earn an average income.
 Residential rehabilitation centers often pay below-average salaries.
+In addition, a lower education level or less work experience also predict a lower income; entry-level counselors often start with an annual income close to the low end of the provided range.

-Job opportunities for chemical dependency counselors are expected to increase by 27% between 2010 and 2020.
-During the same period, employment at residential addiction facilities is expected to grow by 44 percent.
+Job opportunities for chemical dependency counselors are expected to increase by 31% between 2012 and 2022, according to the BLS.
 This is due to the fact that more people are seeking treatment for substance abuse problems.
-In addition, the justice system is ordering more and more offenders into substance abuse treatment programs.
+In addition, the justice system is ordering more and more offenders into substance abuse treatment programs as a replacement for time in prison or probation.
+In addition, the Affordable Care Act (ACA) provides increased coverage for therapeutic services, including chemical dependency treatment, which is expected to cause an increase in the number of people seeking help for drug or alcohol addiction.

 Job prospects will be best for counselors with an advanced degree, national certification and a strong track record of professional development.